weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 ## Additional properties

 We can ask Weaviate to return `_additional` properties for any returned objects.
 This allows us to obtain properties such as the `vector` of each returned object as well as the actual `certainty` value, so we can verify how close each object is to our query vector.
+Here is a query that will return the `certainty` value:

-import CodeQueryNeartextAdditional from '/_includes/code/getting.started.query.neartext.additional.mdx'
+import CodeQueryNeartextAdditional from '/_includes/code/quickstart.query.neartext.additional.mdx'

 <CodeQueryNeartextAdditional />